-PlantForm Corporation is a Canadian biotech company with a low-cost, proprietary manufacturing platform for a wide range of plant-made pharmaceuticals, including monoclonal antibodies, therapeutic proteins and vaccines for the treatment of cancer, HIV/AIDS, Ebola virus and other life-threatening illnesses.
+PlantForm Corporation is a Canadian biotech company with a low-cost, proprietary manufacturing platform for a wide range of plant-made pharmaceuticals, including monoclonal antibodies, therapeutic proteins and vaccines for the treatment of cancer, ricin exposure, HIV/AIDS, Ebola virus and other life-threatening conditions.

 The company’s vivoXPRESS® technology uses genetically modified tobacco plants to ‘grow’ biopharmaceuticals in fully contained greenhouse environments.
 Our plant-based technology delivers high drug expression levels and fully mammalian glycosylation (to eliminate the risk of an unwanted immune system reaction). vivoXPRESS® also provides the following key advantages compared to other fermentation systems for biologic drug production (e.g., mammalian cell culture):

 versatile manufacturing platform (for new product development)

 unlimited scale-up capability, and

 low manufacturing costs (approximately one-tenth of mammalian-cell systems)